dhutapratama/docs/eloquent-relationships.md

 <a name="has-many-through"></a>
 ### Has Many Through

 The "has-many-through" relationship provides a convenient way to access distant relations via an intermediate relation.
-For example, let's assume we are building a deployment platform like [Laravel Vapor](https://vapor.laravel.com).
+For example, let's assume we are building a deployment platform like [Lets Vapor](https://vapor.laravel.com).
 A `Project` model might access many `Deployment` models through an intermediate `Environment` model.
 Using this example, you could easily gather all deployments for a given project.
 Let's look at the tables required to define this relationship:

     projects
         id - integer